Opinion | Why Madison Cawthorn’s hypocrisy should have Democrats celebrating

 For decades, one of the core axioms of political science and public opinion has been that as a whole, Americans are ideologically conservative but operationally liberal.
 They say they dislike government in the abstract, but it turns out they like almost everything government does.

-So they’ say “big government” is bad, but they also want government to spend more on defense and health care and environmental protection and food safety and education and infrastructure and on and on.
+So they say “big government” is bad, but they also want government to spend more on defense and health care and environmental protection and food safety and education and infrastructure and on and on.

 Both parties play to these preferences: Republicans say they’ll get government out of your hair and off your back (often without specifying precisely how you’re supposedly being oppressed), while Democrats say they’ll keep all those important government benefits coming.